andreasalptun/fota/README.md

-# FOTA - firmware updater
+# FOTA - Firmware signing and encryption for over-the-air transfer

 ## Generate keys